 - Album - Add an album of audio files to your website.

-- Index - Index Pages organize content from multiple pages into a single location.
+- Index - Index pages organize content from multiple pages into a single location.
 They are available in certain templates.
+Similarly, some templates support an Info page or Project page.

 - Blog - Create a blog and populate it with posts.